rotating-roles/templates/README.md

 ### What can people learn?
 * Not everyone likes the attention, so this can be a big step outside of comfort zone for many.
 * It can be tiring to be in charge of everything all the time.
-Managers understand.
+Managers and leads can relate.
 Team members may suddenly feel more empathy and compassion once they realize that leading a meeting requires significant effort.

 </details>